Is my child eligible?

 - Any child gaining eligibility for free school meals after 1 April 2018 will be protected

-If at any time your family meets these criteria, please see Mrs. Jarrett and she will give advice on paperwork needed.
+If at any time your family meets these criteria, please see Mrs. Marshall and she will give advice on paperwork needed.